OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Search Virtual Machines
 ================================================================================
-Searching for Virtual Machines has new syntax.
-It deosn't search for exact match, but it searches for pattern.
-See the following table with examples.
-More info in :ref:`Search Virtual Machines <vm_search>`.
+VM search uses has new pattern-based syntax.
+The following table includes some examples to move from old search format to the new one, see :ref:`Search Virtual Machines <vm_search>` for more info:

 =======================   ============    ===============================================================
 Search Description        Old syntax      New syntax